shahsyedusa/website/README.md

  * update version of ng

 ## Todo
-* ~~Dockerize NodeJS application~~
+* Add robots.txt
+* Fix bug where clicking projects nav menu and then not selecting anything will still have the button highlighted on projects (even though that page isn't selected)
+* Fix bug where you scroll down and footer is not responsive and there are spacing issues around it
+* Fix bug where hotlinking a page should highlight nav menu
-* Add trivial unit tests
+* Add Spotify profile to footer
-* Update to Angular 10
+* Update proj. dependencies and remove security vulns
+* Clean up classes
+* Reorganize file structure and TypeScript classes
-* Add HTTPS to not make website throw errors when visiting
+* Add SEO to site
+* Add blogging system
 * Add SoundCloud link to bottom of navbar
 * Fix common issues using Google Lighthouse: https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=http://www.shahsyed.com
+* Add section for music production/hobbies
 * Add CI/CD pipeline
+* Add trivial unit tests
-* Update proj. dependencies and remove security vulns
+* Update to Angular 10
+* ~~remove DS store from repo~~
+* ~~Add HTTPS to not make website throw errors when visiting~~
+* ~~Dockerize NodeJS application~~
 * ~~Update to NG 8~~
 * ~~Update site from AngularJS 2.0 Beta 7 to Angular (AngularJS 4.0)~~
 * ~~Create build scripts for production~~
-* Clean up classes
-* Fix bug where hotlinking a page should highlight nav menu
-* Add section for music production/hobbies
-* Add blogging system
-* Reorganize file structure and TypeScript classes
-* Add SEO to site
-* remove DS store from repo
 * ~~Add Contact section/form to create a draft, add form validation/sanitation~~
-* Fix bug where clicking projects nav menu and then not selecting anything will still have the button highlighted on projects (even though that page isn't selected)
-* Add Spotify profile to footer
-* Fix bug where you scroll down and footer is not responsive and there are spacing issues around it
 * ~~Validate HTML~~
 * ~~Deploy site (go live!)~~
 * ~~Add page analytics~~